 Personal Protective Equipment and Risk of Pressure Injury

-The increased use of masks and eye protection required for COVID-19 has increased the risk of pressure injuries for health care professionals has become evident from our overseas professionals.
-The use of hydrocolloid, low profile foam and other silicone based dressings/taping are options to use under personal protective equipment to protect these vulnerable areas.
-We encourage you to share this information with your organisations Emergency Management and Infection Control Teams so they can best utilise and disseminate this information.
-In addition wound companies that provide these products to your organisations can provide more advice on cutting techniques and application.
+The increased use of masks and eye protection required for COVID-19 has increased the risk of pressure injuries for health care professionals as evidenced from our overseas colleagues.
+The use of hydrocolloid, low profile foam and other silicone-based dressings/taping are options to use under personal protective equipment to protect these vulnerable areas.
+We encourage you to share this information with your organisation's Emergency Management and Infection Control Teams so they can best utilise and disseminate this information.
+In addition, wound companies that provide these products to your organisation can provide more advice on cutting techniques and application.

 PLEASE NOTE: N95/P2 respirators must be fit checked.
 If using any protective skin dressing under a N95/P2 respirator, you must be fit checked with the respirator and dressing in place, as the dressing will alter the fit of the N95/P2 respirator.